Privacy Policy

 What we don't do

-- We do not upload your videos, frames, faces, or embeddings to any server.
+- We do not upload your videos, frames, faces, embeddings, audio, transcripts, or word lists to any server.

-- We do not maintain a face database or attempt to match your faces against any external identity service.
+- We do not maintain a face database, voiceprint database, or attempt to match your faces or voices against any external identity service.

 - We do not require an account, email address, phone number, or login.